KSON (FM)

-KSON (103.7 FM, "103-7 KSON") is a commercial radio station licensed to San Diego, California.
+KSON (103.7 MHz, "103-7 KSON") is a commercial FM radio station licensed to San Diego, California.
 Owned by Audacy, Inc., the station broadcasts a country music format.

 The station's current call letters and programming originate from a sister station now known as KWFN.
 Following Entercom (now Audacy)'s merger with CBS Radio, the new sister stations swapped signals to improve KSON's reach following the divestment of its former simulcast partner on 92.1 FM.
 Prior to its current format, the station had aired beautiful music, top 40, various adult contemporary formats, and classic rock formats, as well as CBS Radio's ultimately unsuccessful hot talk format Free FM.

 KSON broadcasts in the HD Radio format; its second subchannel formerly featured a legendary country format branded as Nashville Legends.

 History

-Classical (1965-1971)
+Classical (1965–1971)

 The station began broadcasting in February 1965 as KSDO-FM, and aired a classical music format.
 It was co-owned with KSDO AM.

-Country (1971-1977)
+Country (1971–1977)

 In spring 1971, the station adopted a country music format.
 On August 16, 1971, the station's call sign was changed to KOZN-FM, and it was branded "Your Country Cousin".
 The station was later branded "Z-104".

-Beautiful music (1977-1990)
+Beautiful music (1977–1990)

 On September 7, 1977, the station adopted a beautiful music format.
 On May 20, 1979, the call letters were changed to KJQY and the station was known as "K-Joy".
 In the late 1980s, KJQY and other Group W easy listening stations shifted to a format termed "adult spectrum radio".
 Instrumentals continued to make up a majority of the station's playlist, but it became more jazz oriented.

-Adult contemporary (1990-1995)
+Adult contemporary (1990–1995)

 In 1990, it shifted to a soft AC format.
 The station was branded "Sunny 103.7".

-Classic rock (1995-2005)
+Classic rock (1995–2005)

 On February 16, 1995, it became "Rock Mix 103.7", playing classic rock music.
 Its callsign was changed to KMKX the following month.
 On July 5, 1996, the call letters changed to KPLN and the station was then known as "The Planet", continuing with a classic rock format.
+The KPLN calls are now assigned to a hot adult contemporary station serving Billings, Montana.